humanbydefinition/textmode.synth.js/README.md

 To go along with the release of this library, we've created a **live coding environment** where you can explore everything in the browser: [synth.textmode.art](https://synth.textmode.art)

 It features IntelliSense & auto-completion, documentation on hover, curated examples to explore, and a lot more.
 The whole `textmode.js` ecosystem is available at your fingertips.

+> [!NOTE]
+> The live coding environment is not yet live.
+It will be available in the next few days.

 ## Installation